gl-inet/docs4.x/docs/tutorials/hardware_acceleration.md

 Hardware acceleration reduces CPU load and speeds up traffic packet forwarding, but can conflict with some features.

-When hardware acceleration is enabled, the following functions will not work properly: Port Forwards, Client Speed and Traffic Statistics, VPN Policy(Global Options and Proxy Mode).
+When hardware acceleration is enabled, the following functions will not work properly: Client Speed and Traffic Statistics.

 The following models have this option.